 When ISO- is high, busholder circuits are enabled on the LREQ, PD, and LPS input pins and on the CTL, and Data bidirectional pins.
 This mode also allows isolation using a single 1nF capacitor per signal line.
-Details for this kind of isolation can be found in the Philips Isolation Application Note AN2452.
 When ISO- is low, busholder circuits are disabled and isolation can be realized by using the scheme explained in Annex J of the 1394-1995 spec.